smeraldoflower/smeraldoflower/README.md

 🎓 I graduated with a Bachelor of Science in Computer Science, and a Bachelor of Arts in French.
 I am currently pursuing a Master of Science in Computer Science.
 (Yes this is the only thing I know how to study 😼)

 💻🕶🎨 I would love to pursue a career in Software Engineering/Full Stack Development because I see it as a unique field of work where I can apply both logic and creativity in equal parts.
+My recent interests have been trending towards Data Science too, as I found myself enjoying the process of wrangling and analyzing large datasets.

 🌐 Before coming to the United States to study, I spent the former part of my life in Dubai, U.A.E where I grew up in a very multicultural community.

 📚✍🎮 As other hobbies, I also enjoy learning about different languages/cultures and playing/streaming my favourite games.

-- 🔭 I’m currently working on a Robotics course project, and a Website development project.
+- 🔭 I’m currently working on an LMS Website development project for a client.
-- 🌱 I’m currently learning Robotics programming on Arduino and improving my knowledge of Python.
+- 🌱 I’m currently learning Advanced Data Science Modeling Techniques and Kotlin + Jetpack Compose for Android App development.
 - 😄 Pronouns: she/her